Earth (American band): History

 Earth performing live in Hamburg in 2009; from left to right: Steve Moore, Don McGreevy, Adrienne Davies and Dylan Carlson.

 In 2001 I started writing again.
 Originally I had thought it would be something radically different and if it had been I probably wouldn't have stuck with the name.
 I thought about doing something different at first, but no matter what I do there's always going to be certain elements that are the same, like the slow tempos and repetition.
 So for whatever reason, I can't help myself - it was still Earth.

 The press release for Hex; Or Printing in the Infernal Method (2005) stated the band's music shows "the influence of country guitarists/songwriters such as: Duane Eddy, Merle Haggard, Roy Buchanan and fuses it with the vibe of epic visionary composer: Ennio Morricone."
 The press release for The Bees Made Honey in the Lion's Skull (2008) referenced "the more adventurous San Francisco bands of the late 1960s and 1970s, and the more spiritually aware and exciting forms of Jazz-Rock from the same era".
 The press release for Angels of Darkness, Demons of Light I describes "inspiration from both British Folk-Rock bands the Pentangle and Fairport Convention".

+On January 27, 2026, Earth’s scheduled concert at the TPO social centre in Bologna, Italy, was cancelled shortly before their performance.
+Earth objected to the presence of a Palestinian flag near the stage.
+The supporting act had already concluded their performance at the time of the cancellation.
+The late decision resulted in a reported financial loss of approximately €5,000 for TPO, which subsequently launched a crowdfunding campaign to cover the costs.
+Carlson said via social media that the venue had cancelled the performance rather than remove the flag, which he said “put politics above music”.